DR650 FAQ - Fuel System

 Also I have some reservation about cutting open the top of the air box (Jessie's mod).
 I've discussed tuning the bike with a mechanic I've had work on other bikes, and he recommended removing the air box and using a pod filter.
 Other than avoiding water crossings (which I do anyway), is there any other reason to run a modified air box?A:

 The stock cables are too long to work on the TM40.
-We get Motion Pro replacement cables and modify them to work with the new carburetor.
+We have cables custom made to work with the new carburetor.
 The reason people modify the airbox is the DynoJet jet kit is designed to work correctly only with a modified airbox.
-The airbox doesn't have to be modified to run the TM40.
-My own DR650 has an unmodified airbox with just the snorkel removed.
+The airbox doesn't have to be modified to run the TM40 but it will be much easier to tune and make more power with a modified airbox..

 I would not recommend using a pod filter.
 I don't have any jetting test data for that setup so you would be on your own as far as finding a jetting setup that would work without the airbox.